I plan my schedule: I do not react to what people want me to do, I act according to what I have to do. Every day, I have a plan. So:

 My contract is 35 hours a week (cue: ah ah).
 I teach, I do research, I participate in the life of the University, my department, the COPL and the CERVO Brain Research Center by being director of different groups and subgroups.
 I must also plan for the future and get funding.
 35 hours is very short, it’s only 7 hours a day.

 Email is the plague of the 21st century.
 I receive about 75 emails a day.
 Of these, 30 are Mailing Lists (nothing to answer).
 Funny anecdote: I receive e-mails from 178 different people on Mailing lists from Laval University.
 Otherwise, 20 are e-mails where I am in cc’ed: if I am in cc: and no one addresses me, I will not answer.
 There are still 25 emails who require a reply.
 Suppose a question that is worth asking must demand at least 10 minutes to answer properly, that means that I should allocate at least 4 hours per day to read and answer my emails (or 20 hours a week ).
 Nobody wants a Professor to spend 20 hours of his 35 hours answering e-mails.
-Particular true because if I did and did my teaching, that’s all I would do: give my classes, answer the students and answer my e-mails.
-Answering all of his emails is like picking up a mess with his hands: it’s simply impossible.
+Particularly true because if I did and did my teaching, that’s all I would do: teach my classes, and answer my e-mails.
+Answering all of one’s emails is like cleaning up a water spill with a fork: it’s simply impossible.
 If I have not responded to your email in 1 week, assume it has been forgotten and contact me again.
 I sometimes try to catch up with my emails on Sunday night, if I’m not tired.

 But what is a good email?